 Biophilic design, or designing experiences of nature, has grown in appeal and scientific justification in the last two decades.
 Hundreds of studies have identified strong impacts of exposure to nature on many of the human behaviors and capabilities that underpin our entire economy.
 Unfortunately, wellness promoting design features are systematically underinvested because of a lack of clarity on their economic benefits.
 This publication argues in favor of biophilic design by examining scientific studies of the effects of nature on human productivity, preferences, and health in a variety of space types, and by assigning economic values to these outcomes as justification for investment.

 This second edition of The Economics of Biophilia is a complete rewrite of the first edition, saving a few favorite studies and financial extrapolations from the first edition and introducing many new ones.
 We have also incorporated a chapter on Hospitality, and added case studies and practical Do-It-Yourself tips to each chapter.
 It draws on our experiences of supporting clients on developing biophilic design strategies and the most cost effective ways to implement them.

-The publication release is anticipated for 2nd quarter 2022.
+The publication release is anticipated for January 2023.